microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/security-api-overview.md

 > [!NOTE]
 > The legacy alerts API is deprecated and will be removed by April 2026.
 We recommend that you migrate to the new [alerts and incidents](/graph/api/resources/security-alert) API.

-These [alert](alert.md) resources federate calling of supported Azure and Microsoft 365 Defender security providers.
+The legacy [alert](alert.md) resources federate calling of supported Azure and Microsoft 365 Defender security providers.
 They aggregate common alert data among the different domains to allow applications to unify and streamline management of security issues across all integrated solutions.
 They enable applications to correlate alerts and context to improve threat protection and response.

 The legacy version of the security API offers the [alert](alert.md) resource which federates calling of supported Azure and Microsoft 365 Defender security providers.
 This **alert** resource aggregates alert data that’s common among the different domains to allow applications to unify and streamline management of security issues across all integrated solutions.
 This enables applications to correlate alerts and context to improve threat protection and response.

 With the alert update capability, you can sync the status of specific alerts across different security products and services that are integrated with the Microsoft Graph security API by updating your **alert** entity.

-Alerts from the following providers are available via this **alert** resource.
+Alerts from the following providers are available via the **alert** resource.
 Support for GET alerts, PATCH alerts, and subscribe (via webhooks) is indicated in the following table.

 | Security provider | <p align="center">GET alert</p>| <p align="center">PATCH alert</p>| <p align="center">Subscribe to alert</p>|
 |:------------------|:---------|:-----------|:------------------|